Jee-Balangan/Jee-Balangan-MegaQuagga-Penetration-Test/methodology-and-tools.md

-# Methodology and Tools
+# Methodology and Attack Sequence

-## Assessment Methodology
+## 1. Pre-Engagement and Scope

-The penetration test followed a structured workflow that moved from reconnaissance through exploitation and post-exploitation.
+The engagement began with an agreed testing scope covering authorized MegaQuagga systems and services.

-## 1. Reconnaissance
+## 2. Reconnaissance

-I began by identifying reachable systems, open ports, exposed services, and web application components.
+I identified reachable hosts, exposed services, WordPress components, directories, users, and plugins.

 Tools used: